Platformer Drop Shadow | Blueprint Documentation

 DrawTraces

-Draws a user-defined number of line traces in a circle around the character, all shooting directly down.
+Draws a user-defined number of line traces in a circle around the character, shooting directly downwards.
 We use the information gathered from these traces to find the closest and furthest distance to the ground.
-This is used to define the size of the decal (among other things).
+This is used to define the size of the decal, among other things.

-The reason we draw a circle of traces is to make sure that if the character standing on the edge of an object, we draw the shadow on all applicable surfaces and not just the closest one.
+We draw a circle of traces is to ensure that if the character is standing on the edge of an object we draw the shadow on all applicable surfaces and not just the closest one.

 Update

-Update is meant to be fired regularly to (unsuprisingly!) update the effect.
-It uses the DrawTraces function to set the scale and position of the decal component as well as set the Decal’s material parameters based on the Owning Actor’s distance from the ground.
+Update is meant to be fired regularly to (unsurprisingly) update the effect.
+It uses the DrawTraces function to set the scale and position of the Decal Component as well as set the Decal’s Material parameters based on the Owning Actor’s distance from the ground.

 Settings